-"Seasonal lighting" means temporary lighting displays installed and operated on a property, typically in connection with holidays or traditions.
-Lighting shall not be considered seasonal if the lighting display is installed or operated 30 days prior to a holiday or tradition, or 30 days after the holiday or tradition.
+"Seasonal lighting" means lighting display installed and operated on a property, typically in connection with a holiday or tradition.

 "Sky glow" means the brightening of the nighttime sky that results from scattering and reflection of artificial light by air molecules, moisture and dust particles in the atmosphere.
 Sky glow is caused by light directed or reflected upwards or sideways.